jtj5311/jtj5311/_publications/paper-1.md

 permalink: /publication/paper-1
 excerpt: "This paper uses probability and counting techniques to derive
-          central limit type theorems for a particular construction that is a higher dimensional analog of Zeckendorf's decomposition.\n Published in The Fibonacci Quarterly."
+          central limit type theorems for a particular construction that is a higher dimensional analog of Zeckendorf's decomposition.

+          Published in The Fibonacci Quarterly."
 date: 2019-6-25
 paperurl: 'https://arxiv.org/abs/1906.10645'